 As we went on with our dive, an unfortunate incident happened – I got separated from our group.
 I don’t know how it happened, everything was quick.
 I was just looking at them and in a snap, I lost them.
-It must have been because of the bad viz.
-I did the scuba diving protocol in such scenario… that is to search for my buddies then slowly ascend if the search yielded negative after a minute.
+It must have been because of the bad visibility.
+I did the scuba diving protocol in such scenario… that was to search for my buddies then slowly ascend if the search yielded negative after a minute.
 Truth is, I broke the protocol, for I stayed underwater for more than a minute looking for them, hoping that I would be reunited with the group.
 But I didn’t find them.

 After almost three minutes of search and three minutes of safety stop, I ascended and found our dive master on the surface.
 He was struggling and in a not so good state.
 I asked where Ate Claudia was and he just pointed downward, to the water.
 I looked around, the island was quite far and there was no one around except us.
-I started to get worried, I wanted to ask what happened but with the guy’s condition, I thought it would be best not.
+I started to get worried, I wanted to ask what happened but with the our DM’s condition, I thought it would be best not.

 I was torn between going down again to look for Ate Claudia or staying in the surface to assist our dive master.
 I was quick to decide that it was best to stay afloat and lead our dive master to the shore, my air was running out after all.